 - to support people with dementia to stay safe and well in their own homes

-- to reduce hospital and care home admissions
+- to reduce the need for hospital and care home admissions

-The study uses a network of internet enabled devices installed in a person's home, in combination with artificial intelligence, to enable clinicians to remotely monitor their health round the clock.
-If the technology identifies a problem, an alert is triggered and followed up by a clinical monitoring team.
+The study uses a network of digital devices installed in a person's home, in combination with artificial intelligence, to enable clinicians to remotely monitor the health and wellbeing of the person with dementia.
+If the technology identifies a problem, an alert is triggered and followed up by a centralised monitoring team.

 For more information, download our information leaflet.